 Lecturer: Marc Streit

-In addition to the lecture, students can take a lab where they learn how to apply the Visual Analytics skills to solve real-world data analysis problems.
+In addition to the lecture, students can take an optional lab where they learn how to apply Visual Analytics skills to solve real-world visual data analysis problems.

-In particular, this course will discuss the following constitutive topics:
+In particular, this course will discuss the following topics:

-- Introduction to Visual Analytics (Definition, VA Process, Historical Aspects)
+- Introduction to Visual Analytics: Definition, VA Process, History

 - Data Foundations and Management